Financial Product Design in Decentralized Markets

 43 Pages Posted: 14 Jul 2020 Last revised: 19 Jun 2023

-Decentralized trading motivates financial innovation that would be neutral if assets cleared jointly: Derivatives are generally nonredundant.
-In markets with large traders, derivatives alter price impact for the underlying assets and, when suitably designed, improve risk sharing and diversification.
-While mutual funds are efficient in competitive markets, imperfect competition qualifies their efficiency with decentralized trading.
+Decentralized trading motivates financial innovation that would be neutral if assets cleared jointly: Synthetic products, such as derivatives, are generally nonredundant.
+In markets with large traders, synthetic products alter the price impact for the underlying assets and, when appropriately designed, enhance risk sharing and diversification.
+While mutual funds are efficient in decentralized markets with competitive investors, they generally are not when traders are large.
 Instead, a limited number of synthetic products tailored to traders’ desired risk profile strictly increase welfare under general conditions.
-The efficient set of securities allows trading all fundamental risks but generally forgoes hedging all contingencies in response to price impact.
+The efficient set of securities differs from the underlying assets.
+It facilitates trading of all fundamental risks but generally forgoes hedging all contingencies in response to price impact.

-Keywords: Imperfect competition, Market design, Decentralized market, Security design, Innovation, Liquidity, Price impact, Uniform-price auction, Efficiency
+Keywords: Imperfect competition, Decentralized market, Security design, Market design, Liquidity, Price impact, Efficiency

 Suggested Citation: Suggested Citation